bcnmy/docs/docs/dashboard/paymasterRules.md

 # Paymaster Rules

-Before using a Paymaster to sponsor a transaction you will need to register your smart contracts and white list the methods that will be called in your dApp.
+For a paymaster, you can restrict the sponsorship to only specified contracts and methods if needed.
+If no contract is whitelisted, then paymaster will facilitate all the contract interactions.

-## Register a Smart Contract
+## Whitelist a Smart Contract

 Navigate to the Paymaster you have created, then click rules and contract.
 If this is the first time you are adding a smart contract the page will look like this: